Mary Colter: Career

-By one account, in 1901 Minnie Harvey Huckel helped Colter land a summer job with her family's Fred Harvey Company (operator of the famous railstop Harvey House restaurants), decorating the Indian Building at the Alvarado Hotel in Albuquerque (since demolished).
+By one account, in 1902, Minnie Harvey Huckel helped Colter obtain a summer job with her family's Fred Harvey Company (operator of the famous railstop Harvey House restaurants), decorating the Indian Building at the Alvarado Hotel in Albuquerque (since demolished).
+The Indian Buildings, one of Minnie's ideas executed by her husband, were meant to entertain passengers as trains made stops to replenish water and fuel.
+Colter was given the challenge of arranging salesrooms so tourists could imagine displaying goods in their homes.
+She also worked with Charles Whittlesey on the El Tovar Hotel and began designing a curio shop.
+Upon returning to St. Paul to teach in the fall, Colter continued her work on the curio shop, which became the Hopi House.

+For the next seven years, Colter continued working for Harvey from St. Paul.
+She continued teaching and her involvement in art and clubs in the city.
+In 1908, Colter moved with her mother and sister to Seattle to take a position developing the Decoration Department for the Frederick and Nelson department store in Seattle.
+Colter left the position in 1909, when her mother became ill and died.
+The Colter sisters returned to St. Paul to bury their mother in the family plot.

-Colter began working full-time for the company in 1910, moving from interior designer to architect.
+Colter began working full-time for the company in 1910, moving from interior designer to architect in a position based in Kansas City.
 For the next 38 years, Colter served as chief architect and decorator for the Fred Harvey Company.
 As one of the country's few female architects – and arguably the most outstanding – Colter worked in often rugged conditions to complete 21 landmark hotels, commercial lodges, and public spaces for the Fred Harvey Company, by then being run by the founder's sons.

 Fred Harvey developed the West along the Santa Fe's main route through strategic use of restaurant efficiency, clean-cut and pretty young women, high-end tourism, and quality souvenirs.
 Anthropologists on his staff located the most appealing Native American art and artifacts like pottery, jewelry, and leatherwork.
 His merchandisers designed goods based on those artifacts.
 And in strategic locations, Colter produced commercial architecture with striking decor, based on some concern for authenticity, floorplans calculated for good user experience and commercial function, and a playful sense of the dramatic inside and out.

 The Santa Fe railroad bought the La Fonda hotel on the plaza of the old city of Santa Fe, New Mexico, in 1925 and leased it to the Harvey Company to operate.
 For a major expansion, Colter was assigned to do the interior design and decorating.
 She hired artists and artisans from the nearby pueblos to make the furniture.
 Native American styles were employed in hand-crafted chandeliers, copper and tin lighting fixtures, tiles and textiles, and other ornamentation.
 La Fonda became the most successful of the Harvey House hotels.
 Its striking blend of Pueblo people and Spanish artistic influences, today known locally as the Santa Fe Style, became very popular across the region.